earlvanze/AMD-ROCm-Miner/Claymore/Readme!!!.txt

 For multi-GPU systems, set Virtual Memory size in Windows at least 16 GB (better more):
 "Computer Properties / Advanced System Settings / Performance / Advanced / Virtual Memory".

-This miner is free-to-use, however, current developer fee is 1% for Ethereum-only mining mode (-mode 1) and 1.5% for dual mining mode (-mode 0), every hour the miner mines for 36 or 54 seconds for developer.
+This miner is free-to-use, however, current developer fee is 1%, every hour the miner mines for 36 seconds for developer.
-For 2GB cards (they cannot mine ETH/ETC anymore) devfee is 0%, so on 2GB cards you can mine all ETH forks without devfee, this miner is completely free in this case.
+For all 2GB cards and 3GB cards devfee is 0%, so on these cards you can mine all ETH forks without devfee, this miner is completely free in this case.
-If some cards are 2GB and some >2GB, 2GB cards still mine for you during devfee time, only cards that have more than 2GB memory will be used for devfee mining.
+If some cards are 2...3GB and some >3GB, 2...3GB cards still mine for you during devfee time, only cards that have more than 3GB memory will be used for devfee mining.
 Miner displays appropriate messages during startup.
 Second coin (Decred/Siacoin/Lbry/Pascal/Blake2s/Keccak) is mined without developer fee.
-So the developer fee is 0...1.5%, if you don't agree with the dev fee - don't use this miner, or use "-nofee" option.
+So the developer fee is 0...1%, if you don't agree with the dev fee - don't use this miner, or use "-nofee" option.
 Attempts to cheat and remove dev fee will cause a bit slower mining speed (same as "-nofee 1") though miner will show same hashrate.
 Miner cannot just stop if cheat is detected because creators of cheats would know that the cheat does not work and they would find new tricks.
 If miner does not show any errors or slowdowns, they are happy.